SAGNIKMJR/Face-Recognition-with-ColorFeret-and-LFW-using-VGGNet-in-Caffe/README.md

 # Face Recognition with ColorFeret and LFW Datasets using different VGG architectures and Transfer Learning/Finetuning
-This repository is very disorganized and of a very old project that I and one other student collaborator worked on 2 years back without both of us having proper knowledge of
+This repository is very disorganized as you can probably guess from the existence of 14 different branches and of a very old project that I and one other student collaborator worked on 2 years back without both of us having proper knowledge of
 **Git**
 .
 You can look through all the branches but I admit that it's super messy now with alls sorts of
 ***protobuf***